WillSakmar/willsakmar.github.io/content/projects/CreditRisk.md

 showInProjects: true
 ---

 A model that simulates a loan pool under uncertainty — generates multiple paths of defaults, recoveries, and losses.
+(In Progress)